 We know funding is a huge issue for getting these types of devices so we've got a couple of resources to help you find programs and funding in your area.

-1. Create a free user account and get access to our search tool to find programs in your area that you may qualify for in order to get help.
+1. Access to this search tool to find programs in your area that you may qualify for in order to get help.

-2. Find your local state-led Assistive Technology Program and check out thier services.
+2. Find your local state-led Assistive Technology Program and check out their services.
 They often have financial loan programs and device loan trial programs to help.

 These innovative assistive technologies represent just a glimpse of the advancements that are making a profound impact on the lives of older adults.
 They not only promote independence and safety but also enhance the overall quality of life.
 As technology continues to evolve, the future looks bright for senior care and independence.
 For more information on these and other assistive technologies, visit www.asksamie.com, and don't forget to Sign up for our weekly newsletter for helpful hints and the latest and greatest in adaptive equipment!